-Prior to joining The Rockefeller Foundation, Mr. Impemba was an audit senior manager at KPMG LLP in its nonprofit practice.
-Before that he was the controller at the Institute of International Education and an audit manager at Condon O'Meara McGinty and Donnelly, LLP, a public accounting firm dedicated to serving nonprofit organizations.
+Prior to joining The Rockefeller Foundation, Mr. Impemba served as senior audit manager at KPMG LLP in its nonprofit practice, Controller at the Institute of International Education and Audit Manager at Condon O'Meara McGinty and Donnelly, LLP, a public accounting firm dedicated to serving nonprofit organizations.

-Mr. Impemba is a member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants and serves as a member of the Candid Board of Trustees and is a member of the Audit Committee for Living Cities.
-He holds a Bachelor of Business Administration in Accounting from Iona College in New Rochelle, NY.
+Mr. Impemba is member of the American Institute of Certified Public Accountants, the New York State Society of Certified Public Accountants and serves as a member of the Candid Board of Trustees and is a member of the Audit Committee for Living Cities.
+He holds a Bachelor of Business Administration in Accounting from Iona College.

-As a senior director in Walmart’s eCommerce (Central) Operations, Sylvester is in the center of one of the most significant strategic priorities for the company—intersection of digital and physical retail.
-He previously had divisional responsibility for the store pickup and dispatch field operations across select regions, business development, digital customer experience, new customer propositions, and internal governance management; now he oversees new customer propositions, digital customer experience, and store delivery operations.
+As a Vice President in Walmart’s eCommerce (Central) Operations, Sylvester is in the center of one of the most strategic priorities for the company - intersection of digital and physical retail.
+Within this space, he previously had divisional responsibility for store pickup field operations across select regions, business development, digital customer experience, new customer propositions, and internal governance management; now he leads last mile delivery, including responsibility for related data/analytics, technology and field operations.